thetanz/smp-docs/docs/Overview/ProductSetup.md

 ![](../../assets/images/5e059e10b895169df50f1ca5e79899e1.png)

-You can select the billing period you want, and also choose whether to meter the usage.
+You can select the billing period you want, and choose to meter the usage.

 ![](../../assets/images/907a2104ba010837b0c513fda5d07192.png)